mettinger/Commentary-On-The-Mind-Illuminated/README.md

 commentary on the book _The Mind Illuminated_ by Culadasa (John Yates, Ph.D.), Matthew Immergut, Ph.D. and Jeremy Graves.

-We also include commentary regarding integrating the framework outlined in _The Mind Illuminated_ and the Fire Kasina as the meditation object rather than the breath.

-All illustrations are from _The Mind Illuminated_ and copyrighted by the authors.

 The motivation for this
 repository is a deep appreciation for the capability of the detailed, structured path described in _The Mind Illuminated_ to facilitate fundamental and liberating insights.
 The hope is that the reflections contained herein may provide clarity both to myself and others working within this framework.

+We also include commentary regarding integrating the framework outlined in _The Mind Illuminated_ and the Fire Kasina as the meditation object rather than the breath.

+All concepts and summary explanations outside the commentary sections are directly attributable to _The Mind Illuminated_ and the work of the authors.

+Commentary sections are products of the repository collaborators.

+All illustrations are from _The Mind Illuminated_ and are copyrighted by the authors.

 The contents of this repository are in no way to be interpreted as approved or endorsed by the aforementioned authors.
 All errors and